The Study Variety of Conformal Kinematics: Study Variety and Null Quadric

 Denote the ideal of the ``left'' Study condition $q\reverse{q} \in \R$ by $\mathcal{L}$ and the ideal of the ``right'' Study condition $\reverse{q}q \in \R$ by $\mathcal{R}$, c.f. \eqref{eq:7}.
 Using computational algebraic geometry software, it can be shown that

-where $\mathcal{L}'$ and $\mathcal{R}'$ are irreducible ideals of dimension ten and degree 20 that both contain the null quadric equation $\mathcal{N}$.
+where $\mathcal{L}'$ and $\mathcal{R}'$ are irreducible ideals of dimension ten and degree 20 that both contain the polynomial defining the null quadric $\mathcal{N}$.
 This tells us that the ``difference'' between the ``left'' and the ``right'' Study variety is just in the null quadric $\NQ$.
 The non-null points of $\SV$ are already determined by $\mathcal{L}$ or~$\mathcal{R}$.

 As already mentioned, points of $\SV \setminus \NQ$ represent conformal displacements.
 The algebraic closure of this set is $\SV$ while $\SV \cap \NQ$ can be thought of as its ``boundary''.
 The importance of boundaries in this sense for questions of kinematics, in general, has been demonstrated in several publications of the last decade, i.e. \cite{djintelbe21,hegedus13:_bonds2,gallet15}.
 We will return to this in Section~\ref{sec:straight-lines}.